Our new report on social mobility is launched at City Hall

-Impetus for the research came from concerns that national reports and indices have consistently over reported the social mobility picture in London, with regional data masking deep levels of poverty and inequality.
-In addition, the national narrative has under-recognised how the magnet effect of London has created a uniquely competitive labour market, preventing young Londoners from low income backgrounds without the networks or resources to access higher status careers.
+The impetus for the research came from concerns that national reports and indices have consistently over-reported the social mobility picture in London, with regional data masking deep levels of poverty and inequality.
+In addition, the national narrative has under-recognised how the magnet effect of London has created a uniquely competitive labour market, preventing young Londoners from low-income backgrounds without the networks or resources to access higher-status careers.

 Existing research has shown:

 - 700,000 children live in relative poverty in London, more than the entire population of Sheffield;

 - London boroughs’ spending power per person has fallen 37% in real terms by 2020, compared to 29% across the rest of England, with almost half of all London’s youth centres having closed;